EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * V selects one algorithm of each kind

-* ECDH curve bidding down mitigation:
+* Verification of common preferred ECDH curve:

    * U lists supported ECDH curves in order of preference